Pi-Case-40-Community/PiCase40/README.md

 Community modifications, accessories and designs for Cooler Master's Raspberry Pi Case - Pi Case 40 and its GPIO redirecting PCB

+The contributing guide below is to be considered deprecated.
+We are changing the convention and the way we include repos.
+The README need to be updated to reflect that and the contributing guide need to be moved to a separate CONTRIBUTING.md file.

 # Contributing

 **I will update the Contributing guide soon, as it will become a bit less strict with regards to folder structure**